coverclock/com-diag-hazer/README.md

 * Galileo - 301..336
 * BeiDou 2 - 401..437

-# Errors

-Error messages may be displayed with the following error numbers for malformed input data.
-(System calls and library functions may also cause error messages not related to the input data to be displayed.)

-* EINVAL - invalid character in a field e.g. alpha in a numeric field.
-* EIO - error in the end matter e.g. checksum or cyclic redundancy check (CRC).
-* ENODATA - below minimum length or number of fields.
-* ENOMSG - error in the begin matter e.g. no discernable identifiers.
-* ERANGE - time, latitude, longitude, etc. value out of range.

 # Devices

 Hazer has been successfully tested with the following GPS chipsets.